giannilmbd/dynare/doc/manual/source/the-model-file.rst

-              `varexo`) must also be a member of ``DATA``, but filled with ``NaN`` values. ``RANGE`` is a ``dates`` object defining the time span of the sample. ``ALGO`` is a row char array used to select the method (or minimisation algorithm) for NLS.
+              `varexo`) must also be a member of ``DATA``, but filled with ``NaN`` values. ``RANGE`` is a ``dates`` object defining the time span of the sample. ``ALGO`` is a row char array used to select the method (or minimization algorithm) for NLS.
               Possible values are : ``'fmincon'``, ``'fminunc'``,
               ``'fminsearch'``, ``'lsqnonlin'``, ``'particleswarm'``,
               ``'csminwel'``, ``'simplex'``, ``'annealing'``, and